sequence345/3d-modeling-reimagined/README.md

 # 3D Modeling Reimagined
 <img align="right" src="extras/images/3redPointsBendingSpace_12secondAnimation.gif" width="40%">

 3D modeling reduces to 5 tools, one of which is Bend.
 Instead of the mess of points required for NURBS, TSplines, SubDs and the rest -a new approach to modeling curvature.
-To most easily articulate form, don't bother with objects themselves, but the space in which they sit.
-Model only the peaks of features of any free-form object, and have the rest seamlessly transition between those peaks.
+To most easily articulate form, model only the peaks of features of any free-form object, and have the rest seamlessly transition between those peaks.

 1. Bend: Articulate form (described above).
 2. Intersect: Generate mapped tables of junctions and segments.